Daniel Lusk: Literary work and honors

-Every Slow Thing (Kelsay Books, 2022) is a collection of twenty-six micro-poems.
+"Farthings" (Yavanika Press, 2022) is a collection of twenty-six micro-poems.
 Poet John Surowiecki wrote that in this book "you'll find witticisms, puns, mini-satires, jokes, delightful re-definitions.
 But behind all of it is Daniel's unmitigated love of the natural world.”

-Lusk is the editor of Onion River: Six Vermont Poets (1996) and the author of a poetry primer Homemade Poems (1974).
+Lusk also was editor of Onion River: Six Vermont Poets (1996) and the author of a poetry primer Homemade Poems (1974).
 Other works include a memoir, Girls I Never Married, (2014) and a novel, O, Rosie (1979).

 In 2006 Lusk won the Nimrod International Journal of Prose and Poetry's Pablo Neruda Prize for Poetry.
 Lusk was a semi-finalist for the same prize in 2017 for his poem "Robyn of the Snows."

 In 2015 Lusk was awarded a Pushcart Prize for his essay "Bomb," which appeared in the Spring/Summer 2014 issue of the literary journal New Letters and was republished in Pushcart Prize XL, edited by Bill Henderson (2016).
 The Pushcart Prize is an international award given to authors whose work has been published by small literary magazines or small book presses.
 Lusk has also received a Gertrude Claytor Memorial Award from the Poetry Society of America.
 He has also been awarded grants and literary fellowships from the Vermont Arts Council, Vermont Arts Endowment, the University of Vermont, and Pennsylvania Council on the Arts.